azeam/JavaKurs4/ass_3_thegame/README.md

 Not all games are possible to complete and you might be stuck in the basement for all eternity, you have been warned!
 (Or you can just click "New game").

 ## Credits
-Main music by Alexander Granlund
+Original score (main music) by Alexander Granlund